ruhaverse/firat-yagmur/TRANSFER-COMPLETE.md

 ---

-**Congratulations!
+## Congratulations

 The ShareUpTime website has been successfully transferred to your repository.
-Happy coding! 🚀**
+Happy coding! 🚀